cferguson1/portforlio/readme.md

-Alt-How to deploy to live server
+How to deploy to live server
 ======

 **Merge Dev Branch into Master**